 After World War II, American- and German-bred German Shepherds began to diverge dramatically.
 At one point, the U.S. police departments and military began importing German Shepherd working dogs, because homegrown German Shepherds were failing performance tests and plagued by genetic health conditions.

 In the past few decades, some American breeders have begun to put the emphasis back on the breed's abilities rather than just appearance, importing working dogs from Germany to add to their breeding program.
-It's now possible to buy American-bred German Shepherds that live up to the breed's reputation as a capable working dog.

 Males stand 24 to 26 inches; females stand 22 to 24 inches.
 Weight ranges from 75 to 95 pounds.

 This highly intelligent and trainable breed thrives on having a job to do—any job.
 The German Shepherd can be trained to do almost anything, from alerting a deaf person to a doorbell ring to sniffing out an avalanche victim.

 Like every dog, the German Shepherd needs early socialization—exposure to many different people, sights, sounds, and experiences—when they're young.
 Socialization helps ensure that your German Shepherd puppy grows up to be a well-rounded dog.

 German Shepherds are generally healthy, but like all breeds, they're prone to certain health conditions.
 Not all German Shepherds will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.

-Elbow Dysplasia: This is a heritable condition common to large-breed dogs.
+- Elbow Dysplasia: This is a heritable condition common to large-breed dogs.
 It's thought to be caused by different growth rates of the three bones that make up the dog's elbow, causing joint laxity.
 This can lead to painful lameness.
 Your vet may recommend surgery to correct the problem, or medication to control the pain.

-Gastric Dilatation-Volvulus: Commonly called bloat, this is a life-threatening condition that affects large, deep-chested dogs like Golden Retrievers, especially if they are fed one large meal a day, eat rapidly, drink large volumes of water after eating, and exercise vigorously after eating.
+- Gastric Dilatation-Volvulus: Commonly called bloat, this is a life-threatening condition that affects large, deep-chested dogs like Golden Retrievers, especially if they are fed one large meal a day, eat rapidly, drink large volumes of water after eating, and exercise vigorously after eating.
 Bloat occurs when the stomach is distended with gas or air and then twists.
-The dog is unable to belch or vomit to rid itself of the excess air in its stomach, and the normal return of blood to the heart is impeded.
+The dog is unable to belch or vomit to get rid the excess air in their stomach, and the normal return of blood to the heart is impeded.
 Blood pressure drops and the dog goes into shock.
 Without immediate medical attention, the dog can die.
 Suspect bloat if your dog has a distended abdomen, is salivating excessively and retching without throwing up.
-He also may be restless, depressed, lethargic, and weak with a rapid heart rate.
+They also may be restless, depressed, lethargic, and weak with a rapid heart rate.
 It's important to get your dog to the vet as soon as possible.

-Degenerative Myelopathy: Degenerative myelopathy is a progressive disease of the spinal cord, specifically the part of the cord that communicates information to the brain regarding the hind legs.
+- Degenerative Myelopathy: Degenerative myelopathy is a progressive disease of the spinal cord, specifically the part of the cord that communicates information to the brain regarding the hind legs.
 Dogs with DM act as though they don't know where their back legs are, and cannot move them properly.
 The disease progresses to the point the dog cannot walk.
 Most of the time, there is no treatment and the dog is put to sleep.
 However, in a few rare cases, the condition is related to a lack of vitamin-12 or vitamin E. If this is the case, vitamin supplements might stabilize the condition.

-Exocrine Pancreatic Insufficiency: EPI is a genetic disease of the pancreas in which the cells that produce digestive enzymes are destroyed.
+- Exocrine Pancreatic Insufficiency: EPI is a genetic disease of the pancreas in which the cells that produce digestive enzymes are destroyed.
 As a result, the dog can no longer digest and absorb food.
 The first signs of the condition are gas, loss of appetite, weight loss, and change in stools.
 The dog becomes very thin, and very hungry.
 EPI is diagnosed with a simple blood test, and treatment is simple, too: pancreatic enzymes are added to the dog's food.
 With proper medication supervision, most dogs recover.

 Like many herding breeds, German Shepherds are barkers.
 Barking isn't necessarily a problem, but it can be if the dog is bored.
 Learning the "Quiet" command should be part of every German Shepherd's obedience training.

-Coat, Color and Grooming
+Coat Color And Grooming

 The coat comes in variety of colors and patterns including black; black and cream; black and red; black and silver; black and tan; blue; gray; liver; sable; and white.
 The American Kennel Club doesn't recognize white as a color for this breed, however, and won't let white German Shepherds compete in conformation shows, although they're allowed in other competitions.

 Sometimes jokingly called "German shedders," the breed sheds year-round, and generally "blows"—sheds a lot of hair at once, like a snowstorm—twice a year.
 If you want a German Shepherd, be prepared for hair on your black pants, on your white couch, and pretty much all over the house.

 Bathing the dog too often strips the coat of oils that keep it healthy, so start running the bathwater only if your dog really needs it.
-It shouldn't be that often; despite his notoriety as a shedder, the German Shepherd tends to be fairly clean and odorless.
+It shouldn't be that often; despite their notoriety as a shedder, the German Shepherd tends to be fairly clean and odorless.

 The nails need to be trimmed once a month, and the ears checked once a week for dirt, redness, or a bad odor that can indicate an infection, then wiped out weekly with a cotton ball dampened with gentle, pH-balanced ear cleaner to prevent problems.